 Slow and steady…

 Avoid the urge to rush your baby through any stage of her spinal development.
-Placing her in containers or toys that impede her movement, or placing her in a position she cannot support on her own can delay your baby’s development or create long term spinal issues.
+Placing her in a position she cannot support on her own can delay your baby’s development or create long term spinal issues.

 When your baby is placed in a sitting position before she is ready, this puts the entire weight of her head on her spine.
 When the spine and surrounding muscles have not developed the strength to properly support this weight, it can lead to the risk of spinal degeneration or issues with the surrounding organs.
 Toys such as exersaucers, jumpers, or baby seats should not be used until your baby can sit on her own.
 Even once your baby is able to self-support a seated position, these toys should be used in moderation, as she does not have the freedom to move.
 Your baby still has many other muscles and movements she needs to develop on her tummy to help promote crawling and eventually walking.